You have ideas and users voter for them in UserVoice. Now your Product Team needs to use this data to build your roadmap.

 - Choose the option for the "Analysis Export"

-How the Analysis Export Works: This will export the ideas along with their supporters and any data we have about those supporters.
+How the Analysis Export Works: This will export the ideas along with their voters and any data we have about those voters.

 You have two date range options:

-- All Time: will export the suggestions that match the filters along with supporters for all time.
+- All Time: Export the ideas that match the filters along with voters for all time.

-- Custom Date Range: will export the suggestions that match your filters, along with all supporters that were added to the idea during the date range you set.
+- Custom Date Range: Export the ideas that match your filters, along with all voters that were added to the idea during the date range you set.

 4 Ways to Use the Analysis Export